 What about sexual orientation?
 A sensitive way to ask a young person about their sexual identity is to ask if they have a partner or if they’re in a relationship.
 If they don’t have a partner, ask them if they’re attracted to boys, girls, either or neither.
 Let’s think about Suzy again.

 Let’s take a step back in time.
-Suzy may not feel comfortable telling you about her sexual orientation as she might be worried about whether you’ll keep this information confidential.
+Suzy may feel uncomfortable telling you about her sexual orientation as she might be worried about whether you’ll keep this information confidential.
 Confidentiality is a huge one.
-We may feel torn between sharing information about a young person who’s at risk and maintaining confidentiality.
-Before you start taking a history, explain to a young person that anything you discuss will be kept confidential and private, between the young person and the team looking after them, but if you discuss anything really serious, like suicide or that someone was abusing them, then you’ll come up with a plan together to get the help needed.
-But, and this is an important but, even if there’s something that you need to seek help for, you’ll keep their sexual or gender identity confidential if this is what they want – this is private to them and you shouldn’t be outing the young person against their wishes.
+We may feel torn between sharing information about a young person at risk and maintaining confidentiality.
+Before taking a history, explain to a young person that anything you discuss will be kept confidential and private between the young person and the team looking after them.
+Still, if you discuss anything really serious, like suicide or that someone was abusing them, then you’ll come up with a plan together to get the help needed.
+But, and this is an important but, even if there’s something that you need to seek help for, you’ll keep their sexual or gender identity confidential if this is what they want – this is private to them, and you shouldn’t be outing the young person against their wishes.

 We mentioned the HEEADSSS assessment.
 HEEADSSS is a structured psychosocial history tool.
 But when you use it, adapt it.

 Up to 40% of young people experiencing homelessness internationally are LGBT+, with figures estimated to be as high as 45% in Canada and 24% in the UK, with similar patterns reported in Ireland.
 A report by the Albert Kennedy Trust found that more than two-thirds of LGBT homeless young people in the UK have experienced familial rejection, abuse and violence and, shockingly, almost 1 in 10 16 and 17-year-olds have undergone or been offered conversion therapy.